Arrovian Aggregation of Convex Preferences: Related Work

 Our characterization of Arrovian SWFs is related to Harsanyi's \emph{Social Aggregation Theorem} \citep{Hars55a}, which shows that, for von Neumann-Morgenstern preferences over lotteries, affine utilitarianism already follows from Pareto indifference \citep[see][for an excellent exposition and various extensions of this theorem]{FSW08a}.
 Harsanyi's theorem is a statement about \emph{Bergson-Samuelson social welfare functions}, i.e., a single preference profile is considered in isolation.
 As a consequence, the weights associated with the agents' utility functions may depend on their preferences.
 This can be prevented by adding axioms that connect the collective preferences across different profiles.
 The SWF that derives the collective preferences by adding up utility representations normalized to the unit interval is known as \emph{relative utilitarianism} \citep{Dhil98a,DhMe99a,BoCh15a,BoCh15b}.
-It was characterized by \citet{DhMe99a} using essentially \emph{independence of redundant alternatives} (a weakening of IIA) and monotonicity (a weakening of a Pareto-type axiom).
+It was characterized by \citet{DhMe99a} using a weakening of IIA and further axioms (see \Cref{fn:ira}).
 As shown by \citet{FiGe87a} and further explored by \citet{TuWe99a}, aggregating SSB utility functions is fundamentally different from aggregating von Neumann-Morgenstern utility functions in that Harsanyi's Pareto indifference axiom (and strengthenings thereof) do not imply affine utilitarianism.
 As we show in this paper, this can be rectified by considering Arrow's multi-profile framework and assuming IIA. \citet[][Proposition 1]{Mong94a} gives a similar characterization of affine utilitarianism for social welfare functionals (SWFLs), which operate on profiles of cardinal utility functions.
 The framework of SWFLs (without any invariance property on utility functions) involves interpersonal comparisons of utilities, which significantly weakens the force of IIA (see also \Cref{app:vnm}).

 The probabilistic voting rule that returns the maximal elements of the unique anonymous Arrovian SWF is known as \emph{maximal lotteries} \citep{Krew65a,Fish84a} and was recently axiomatized using two consistency conditions \citep{Bran13a}.
 Independently, maximal lotteries have also been studied in the context of randomized matching and assignment \citep[see, e.g.,][]{KMN11a,ABS13a}.